 For instance, eCrowds, a web content management system company, said,

-“We spent way too much time building it for ourselves and not getting feedback from prospects — it’s easy to get tunnel vision.
+“We spent way too much time building [our product] for ourselves and not getting feedback from prospects — it’s easy to get tunnel vision.
 I’d recommend not going more than two or three months from the initial start to getting in the hands of prospects that are truly objective.”

 Similarly, VoterTide wrote,